jashdoingmyjob/Trayio/README.md

 # Trayio
 Take home assignment Part 1: Robotic Hoover.
-Be sure to be in the `Part1` subdirectory before running these commands.

 ## How to run
+First, open terminal and ```git clone https://github.com/jashdoingmyjob/Trayio/``` in your desired directory to clone this repository.
+Be sure to be in the `Part1` subdirectory before running these commands.
 The robotic hoover program was developed using Python, so you can run the following CLI in terminal:
 	```
 	python trayio_roomba.py
 	```